 See the Press Release page for more detail on the press releases.

-This flash object accompanied the online version of the Daily Herald's article about the project, Smoking Out Terrorism.
+[I'm including this for people who can still view Flash objects] This flash object accompanied the online version of the Daily Herald's article about the project, Smoking Out Terrorism (PDF).
 A print friendly version accompanied the newspaper article.

 The interview aired again as the lead story in their evening news wrap-up at 6:07 PM.
 (MP3/ WMA) (The interviews are identical, only the lead-in and lead-out segments are different, with a different host reading Sami's name correctly this time.)